Empowering the automotive sector for human rights and environmental

 General limitations

-• The assessment has been partially subject to English language bias.
-Beyond English, Portuguese and Chinese have also been used to search for information where relevant.
-This may create a data bias against certain geographical regions such as Latin America and Asia.
+- This assessment has been subject to an overwhelming English language bias.
+This may also create a data bias against certain geographical regions such as Latin America.
+Other source languages for consideration might have included Spanish, German, French and Chinese.

-• Whether or not a situation, environmental or human rights abuse had been resolved remained unclear in many cases as following initial reporting there is often little follow up.
-As such, it was very difficult to obtain latest position on a given incident or situation.
+- Whether or not a situation, environmental or human rights abuse had been resolved remained unclear in many cases as there is often little follow up to initial reporting.
+As such, it was very difficult to obtain the latest position on a given incident or situation.

-• It was difficult to accurately identify contemporary relevant stakeholders, particularly companies involved.
+- It was very difficult to accurately identify contemporary relevant stakeholders, particularly companies involved.
 This was due to changes in the parties in many cases, as well as sometimes confusion in public reporting.

-• In some instances, placing company operations within a precise value chain stage has been challenging given that publicly available information was not always clear whether a given set of circumstances or impacts related to mining or processing operations, and, if the latter, which processing operations.
+- It was very often extremely difficult to place company operations within a precise value chain stage as it was not always clear whether a given set of circumstances or impacts related to mining or processing operations, and, if the latter, which processing operations.

-• The ESG risk identification and analysis does not intend to assign responsibilities to specific parties.
+- The ESG risk identification and analysis does not intent to assign responsibilities to specific parties.
 It rather focuses on identifying which impacts are already or potentially taking place, so to direct further analysis and due diligence.

 Commodity specific limitations